 It is proposed to apply the configuration parameter MTSIntraMaxCand to limit the encoder search if LFNST is enabled.
 This by itself has no impact on the CTC.

 The MTS combinations with both DST-7 and DCT-8 are very rarely used, as shown in Table 1.
 The table also shows that the combination (DCT-8, DCT-8) is in fact never used in the CTC.
 Therefore, it is proposed to set the value of the MTSIntraMaxCand parameter to 1 for the All Intra (AI) and Random Access (RA) configurations, forcing the encoder to skip the combinations with DCT-8.
-This has a very minor impact on the CTC, as shown in section 2.1.
+This has a very minor impact on the CTC, as shown in Section 2.1.

-As additional information, section 2.2 shows the test result for setting the parameter to 2.
+As additional information, Section 2.2 shows the test result for setting the parameter to 2.
 Setting the parameter to 3 has no impact on CTC or setting it to 4 would correspond to the current CTC, so these results are omitted.

 From a theoretical standpoint, the change should reduce the encoder run time.
 This can, however, not be measured with our current cluster.
 The decoder run time should not be affected at all.
 There is also no complexity impact.